Area code 649

 Area code 649 is the local telephone area code of the Turks and Caicos Islands.
 Area 649 was created in a split from the original area code 809.
 It became effective 1 June 1997 and mandatory on 31 May 1998.

 Calls within the Turks and Caicos Islands are dialled with seven digits.
-Calls to the Turks and Caicos Islands from within the North American Numbering Plan (which includes the United States, Canada and a number of Caribbean islands) are dialled like any other long-distance call: 1 649 xxx xxxx.
+Calls to the Turks and Caicos Islands from within the North American Numbering Plan (which includes the United States, Canada and a number of Caribbean islands) are dialed like any other long-distance call: 1 649 xxx xxxx.

 From the 1980s to 1997, the islands had just 946, then later also 941, as exchange prefixes.